draveness/DKChainableAnimationKit/README.md

 # Usage

 DKChainableAnimationKit is designed to be extremely easy to use.
-First call `animation` method on `UIView` instance, and then add the animation you want followed by a `animate(t)`.
+First call `animation` method on `UIView` instance, and then add the animation you want followed by a `animate(t)` method.

 ```